molofgarb/ytdl-GUI/planned_changes.md

 ## To-do:

-- integrate markdown-to-html and pyinstaller somehow to unify the build process
+- make buildfile up to spec with nyc-subway-tracker quality

-- add blue and gray color scheme
+- add blue and gray color scheme (and make it pretty)
     - make changes in subwindows
     - style window action bar (top)
     - inputs should have smaller fonts (new entry in dict)